rishitdutta/Rights-Runner/README.md

 # Rights-Runner

-Included a server.py to serve with the required headers
+Included server.py to serve with the required headers